Plouni/smash_wav_to_mari0/README.md

 # smash_wav_to_mari0

 Generate ogg files that you can use in Mari0 AE, by downloading songs found in smashcustommusic.net

 Why this website?
 I don't work for them but it has looping points for almost every song!
 And with Python it's easy to download the song, retrieve the looping points and split it in two files (regular .ogg and -intro.ogg file) that you can use in Mari0 AE!
-Songs are also normalized (so they are not too loud) and compressed (to save space).
+With my code, songs are also normalized (so they are not too loud) and compressed (to save space).

 ## Requirements